 Subject Question/Comment/Suggestion Response/Key point

 Homesteading There are 'iwi all over the Burials are

 place - shouldn't have present at

 housing, but terraces should Kalaupapa so extra

 be used, reopen the lo'i care must be taken

 Homesteading How much acreage within Park Special District

 boundary could be used? designation -

 limited to reuse

 of existing

 structures

 Homesteading When they first made the Most of the land

 park, I tried to sign up for is in Special

 homesteading but there was no District or

 list.
 Conservation.

 Homesteading If homesteading is ever DHHL to discuss

 allowed, there will need to beneficiary

 be rules so people will stewardship model

 mālama that place. with NPS.

 Homesteading Create a Kalaupapa Homestead DHHL to explore

 Association to manage Homestead

 revenues.
 Money should be Association option

 spent on homesteading. with NPS

 Homesteading Primary mandate is DHHL is

 homesteading - need to force investigating an

 NPS to listen. alternative model

 of "homesteading"

 in Kalaupapa

 Homesteading Can they take out "no Up to \$40 million

 homesteading" statement?
 Is invested.
 If lease

 there anything in the Plan to is broken, DHHL

 return the lands to DHHL has to pay for all

 someday? improvements.

 Homesteading Mālama that 'āina vs. Focus on

 homesteading.
 Shift the stewardship.

-focus.
+focus. , and an

 Management Train native Hawaiians to Employment and

 prepare for jobs - make sure Training

 we're benefitting.
 Opportunities

 Management Need to consult with native Consultation

 Hawaiians re: respecting the

 culture, what's best for our

-kupuna down there and future
+kunung down those and fortung į

-generations.
+j rapana down there and future 1

-Management If Kalaupapa is returned, it
+kupuna down there and future generations.

-should become a self-
+Management generations.
+If Kalaupapa is returned, it

-sufficient community.
+Management generations.
+If Kalaupapa is returned, it should become a self-sufficient community.

-Subject Question/Comment/Suggestion Response/Key point
+Subject Question/Comment/Suggestion Pognongo/Wors - state

-Management Have to respect that place - Burials are
+Management Have to respect that place - Response/Key point Burials are

-relatives buried there. present at
+relatives buried there.

-Should not be opened to the Kalaupapa so extra
+Should not be opened to the present at

-public. care must be taken
+public.
+Kalaupapa so extra care must be taken

 Management Create partnerships with Educational

 Hawaiian studies, Opportunities

 archaeology, and restoration.
+Opportunities

 Management No Ospreys in Kalaupapa.

 Management NPS overextending its kuleana DLNR has a

 to topside.
 Cooperative

 Agreement w/NPS

 for area in

 Pālā'au State Park

 Management Need a strong partnership DHHL needs to

-- w/NPS for use of valleys - formalize
+w/NPS for use of valleys - formalize

 needs to be formalized. negotiations.

 Management Fear that lifting cap of 100 Better explain

-- visitors/day will open the User Capacity
+visitors/day will open the User Capacity

 floodgates.
 Needs to be Indicators,

 carefully monitored.
 Standards,

-- Monitoring and
+Monitoring and

 Management

 Strategies

 Management Keep the 100 persons/day cap Need a hybrid

-- for visitors, but no limit on Alternative
+for visitors, but no limit on Alternative

 stewardship.

 Management Define "visitors" better.
 Create Visitor

 Topside homesteaders should Categories

 be a special category.

 Prioritize categories.

 Management Different users should pay Create Visitor

-5 different fees.
+different fees.
 Categories

 Management Should be different policies Create Visitor

-J for us - we're not malihini.
+Managara for us - we're not malihini.
 Categories

 Management Who is going to be given NPS needs to

-J commercial use authorization? educate
+commercial use authorization? educate

 beneficiaries on

-its process
+Managamant We are the last of its process

 Management Keep this place as a special Sensitive, Sacred

-~ sacred area for its sensitive Place
+sacred area for its sensitive Place

--
+story.
+Benefits to N. Control of the Con

--
+beneficiaries will always be

-Management Develop this idea
+Management minimal to protect the story.
+Restore and use shoreline, Daniel 1 1 1 2 2

--
+fishpond for food production.
+Develop this idea

-Eren Frederik
+resupond for food production. as part of

-Management sacred area for its sensitive story.
-Benefits to beneficiaries will always be minimal to protect the story.
-Restore and use shoreline, fishpond for food production.
-Place Develop this idea as part of
+transition plan